TortoiseDesign/Viethoa/README.md

-# Viethoa
+# Việt hóa
-Here are the steps
+# Here are the steps
+# B1:
-B1: Download the folder to your computer
+Download the folder to your computer

+# B2:
-B2: Drop the "stream" entry into the folder of qb-core
+Drop the "stream" entry into the folder of qb-core

+# B3:
-B3: Go to the folder
+Go to the folder
 # Go to qb-core\client\functions.lua
 # Find to